vogsphe-re/midea-ac-py/README.md

+This is a custom component for home assistant to integrate the Midea Air Conditioners via the Local area network.
-Updated home-assistant component for hass version 0.108.0 and the "climate-1.0" changes.
+Tested with hass version 0.108.0

 ## Installation